digineo/texd/README.md

 ## Future

-One whishlist item is asynchronous rendering: Consider rendering monthly invoices on the first of each month; depending on the amount of customers/contracts/invoice positions, this can easily mean you need to render a few thousand PDF documents.
+One wishlist's item is asynchronous rendering: Consider rendering monthly invoices on the first of each month; depending on the amount of customers/contracts/invoice positions, this can easily mean you need to render a few thousand PDF documents.